Abdominal and pelvic adhesions

 Complete bowel obstruction

-A partial bowel obstruction may be treated without surgery.
-But a complete bowel obstruction is a medical emergency because it can be life-threatening.
+You can have a partial bowel obstruction treated without surgery.
+But a complete bowel obstruction is a medical emergency and can be life-threatening.

 If your bowel is completely blocked, your bowels will stop working.
 You may: